gracelang/language/languageSpec/spec.md

-Operators are sequences of [unicode mathematical operator symbols]( https://en.wikipedia.org/wiki/Mathematical_operators_and_symbols_in_Unicode) and the following ASCII operator characters:
+Operators are sequences of [unicode mathematical operator symbols]( https://en.wikipedia.org/wiki/Mathematical_operators_and_symbols_in_Unicode) and the following ASCII operator characters

 `! ? @ # % ^ & | ~ = + - * / \ > < : . ` $\$\,$

+that are not reserved.
+In the grammar, <operator> represents an operator.

 ## Reserved Tokens